defektive/defektive.github.io/content/docs/Phishing Credential Harvesting and Beyond/110-better-payload.md

 ### Better implants (frostbyte bypass windows defender)

-Instead of generating a executable.
+Instead of generating an executable.
 We can generate shellcode.
 We can then use something like [https://github.com/pwn1sher/frostbyte](https://github.com/pwn1sher/frostbyte) to load that shellcode into memory and execute it.

 ### Get frostbyte

-Lets get download the [frostbyte zip](https://github.com/pwn1sher/frostbyte/archive/refs/heads/main.zip) from Github.
+Download the [frostbyte zip](https://github.com/pwn1sher/frostbyte/archive/refs/heads/main.zip) from GitHub.

 ### Generate shellcode